RajeshwariPothkam/AI-enabled-parametric-insurance-platform-/README.md

 The system continuously monitors real-world conditions and automatically provides payouts when predefined conditions are met — eliminating the need for manual claims.

+The platform strictly focuses on income protection and does not include health, accident, or vehicle insurance
 ---

 ## 👤 Target Persona